Updated 2019 05 09

 Balancing Freedom and Force

 No society can function well without rules.
 A society in which rules rank supreme, no one is free.
 It is a totalitarian regime.
-A society in which everyone is free but lives without or in spite of any rules will be utterly chaotic.
+On the other hand, a society in which everyone is free but lives without or in spite of any rules will be utterly chaotic.

 A successful solution to that dilemma will have the best possible combination of freedom and equality vs rules and power.
 There will never be a clear dividing line between the two.
 There will always be gaps in some as well as some overlap in other areas of the boundaries between freedom and equality vs rules and power.
 Moreover, those gaps and overlaps will change and shift with time and changing circumstances, as will – if left alone – the balance between freedom and power.
 Any system, if left alone, will sooner or later collapse; catastrophically or gradually run down to its demise.